AnweshCR7/AnweshCR7/README.md

 <p align="center">
   <br>
   <samp>
-    "A curious developer currently pursuing masters in data science.
+    "A curious Machine Learning Engineer trying to keep up with life and data science.
 Strive towards writing purposeful code with an intention to contribute to things that matter" - Anwesh (that's me!)
     <br><br>
     </samp>
     </p>
     <p>
     Welcome to my repository.
-I am a final year Master Student at TU Delft pursuing Masters in Data Science.
+I work as a Machine Learning Engineer at Lensor.ai with a focus on Computer Vision.
+We perform automated damage detections on automobiles.
+A Data Science masters graduate from TU Delft.
 This is a collection of all(most) of my projects.
-Actively looking for  opportunities in the field Machine Learning/Artificial Intelligence for summer 2021.
+Actively looking for collaborations on projects involving large language models (LLMs)
     <br><br>
     I am a highly motivated learner with a predisposition towards exploring new fields and technologies.
 Currently working towards a potential career at the intersection of Sports and Data Science, specifically targetting Computer Vision and Machine Learning.
     <br><br>